Table of Contents

 Several input parameters here need to be set according to the actual video used.
 The parameters in the code above are only applicable to the sample video.

-Override CameraFrameStarted to provide the flag indicating the start of camera frame input.
+Override CameraFrameStarted to provide the identifier for when camera frame input starts.

 For example: